 - Replace the butter in your baking recipes with oil.

 - Make a simple topping for pasta with warm oil and browned garlic.

 Eating foods high in healthy oils:

 - Choose to snack on nuts and seeds.

 - Select fish rather than meat or poultry.

 Step Two to Better Pregnancy Nutrition: Eating Well

 For most women, taking a close look at the foods recommended for pregnancy makes us feel a bit overwhelmed.
 The reasons are varied, but the feeling is common.
 For some busy on-the-go women the sheer amount of food looks daunting – when will you find the time to eat like this?
 Many women also worry about gaining too much weight and the long term impacts on our figure.
 We don’t want to starve our babies, but yet the lingering fear remains that feeding them may make us put on quite a few unwanted pounds.
 On the other hand, if you have been eating plentifully but making food choices high in refined flours, trans fats, and sugars, and eating few fruits and vegetables, the transformation to a healthier diet may feel out of reach.
 Some of us haven’t cooked for a long time, or ever really.
 Some of our jobs make snacks nearly impossible.

 Your situation, and the resources and strengths you can bring to it, are totally unique to your family.
 It is important that you are the author of your plan for improving nutrition during pregnancy.
 But you need not be alone.
-The following articles are a big help, and pregnancy coaching is another way I offer support to women who are embarking on significant lifestyle change during pregnancy.
+The following articles are a big help:

 What to Eat During Pregnancy?
 Use a Pregnancy Food Log!